 Later in the fall, as the water temperatures continue to drop, Snowden targets the 4- to 8-foot range but pays close attention to the location of the baitfish.
 "You're going to be looking for balls of shad.
 The key thing to remember is to fish where the bait is.
 If some forage isn't present, you need to go in search of it," he stresses.

-When bass are holding in that 4- to 8-foot range, Snowden prefers a gold or silver Cordell Spot depending on water clarity — gold when it's sunny or the water is clear, and silver in stained water or under cloudy conditions.
+When bass are holding in that 4- to 8-foot range, Snowden prefers a silver or gold Cordell Spot depending on water clarity — silver when it's sunny or the water is clear, and gold in stained water or under cloudy conditions.

 By following Snowden's late summer and fall patterns, you can cash in on some late season bass with a shallow crankbait.